trivial-space/painter/readme.md

 # trivial space painter

-A Typescript WebGL rendering library, that enables to declaratively define and change scenes.
+A Typescript WebGL and WebGL2 rendering library, that enables to declaratively define and change scenes.
 Rendering is organised as a graph of Layers, for easy compositing and render-to-texture effects.
 There is no scenegraph here.
 Optimized for live coding and post processing.